MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 ## Single sign-out

-When you redirect the user to the `end_session_endpoint`, the Microsoft identity platform clears the user's session from the browser.
-However, the user may still be signed in to other applications that use Microsoft accounts for authentication.
-To enable those applications to sign the user out simultaneously, the Microsoft identity platform sends an HTTP GET request to the registered `LogoutUrl` of all the applications that the user is currently signed in to.
-Applications must respond to this request by clearing any session that identifies the user and returning a `200` response.
-If you wish to support single sign-out in your application, you must implement such a `LogoutUrl` in your application's code.
-You can set the `LogoutUrl` from the app registration portal.
+When you redirect the user to the `end_session_endpoint` in an application, the Microsoft identity platform will end the user session for this application.
+However, the user may still be signed in to other applications that use the same Microsoft accounts for authentication.
+When a user has signed into multiple web or SPA applications registered in this directory (also known as a tenant) single sign-out allows this user to sign out of all applications instantly by signing out in either one of the applications.

+To enable SSO for your Entra application, you should use the OpenID Connect front channel logout feature.
+This feature allows an application to notify other applications that the user has logged out.
+When the user logs out of one application, the Microsoft identity platform will send an HTTP GET request to the front-channel logout URL of every application that the user is currently signed in to.
+These applications must respond to this request by performing the following two actions for the sign sign-out to be successful:

+1. Clear any session that identifies the user.
+1. Applications must respond to this request by clearing any session that identifies the user and returning a `200` response.

 ### What is a front channel logout URL?